 2 tsp. vanilla-infused bourbon, optional (learn more about infusing liquors here)

-Preheat the oven to 350° F. Line an 8x8 pan with parchment paper. ***TIP*** I put a smidge of coconut oil down on the pan to keep the paper from moving around while I'm scooping the batter in.
+- To begin this Peanut Butter Protein Brownies Recipe, preheat the oven to 350° F. Line an 8×8 pan with parchment paper.
+TIP I put a smidge of coconut oil down on the pan to keep the paper from moving around while I’m scooping the batter in.

-When it's ready to come out, the top will have formed a crust with a slightly softer layer underneath.
-Use a toothpick to make sure it's not too gooey under there.
-When in doubt, 25 minutes should be your maximum baking time with an 8x8 pan.
+- When it’s ready to come out, the top will have formed a crust with a slightly softer layer underneath.
+Use a toothpick to make sure it’s not too gooey under there.
+When in doubt, 25 minutes should be your maximum baking time with an 8×8 pan.

-After, you can lift them out using the parchment and devour them.
-Seriously -- these brownies will not last long.
-I had a few pieces when they came out of the oven, my husband had a few pieces, and I ran over to my neighbor's house to bring the last few over to them as a gift; I really hope they enjoyed the brownies as much as we did!
+- After, you can lift them out using the parchment and devour them.
+Seriously — these brownies will not last long.
+I had a few pieces when they came out of the oven, my husband had a few pieces, and I ran over to my neighbour’s house to bring the last few over to them as a gift; I really hope they enjoyed the brownies as much as we did!